wizeline/iberia-website/README.md

 ## Getting Started

+You'll need `npm`.
+It's recommended to install `nvm` so you can have multiple versions of `node` and `npm` installed.
+Check the installation instructions [here](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).

-You probably need to install `next`:
+You might need to install `next`:

 ```bash
 npm install next@latest